peterpeterparker/web-social-share/readme.md

 ### Installation in a Ionic v4 project

-First of all notice that I wasn't able to integrate the library as described in the [Stencil documentation](https://stenciljs.com/docs/framework-integration)
+First of all notice that I wasn't able to integrate the library as described in the [Stencil documentation](https://stenciljs.com/docs/framework-integration).

-But, I was able to integrate the library in an Ionic v4 app as described below
+But, I was able to integrate the library in an Ionic v4 app as described below.

 After having installed the library, proceed then with following steps: